LRZ-CXS-Teaching/Julia26-course/S3_parallelism.md

 <details>
 	<summary>Jobfarming with Bookkeeping</summary>

-If you have a lot of independent tasks - e.g. you want to run some program independently with many parameters for, say, uncertainty quantification, or, you want to process a bunch of input files with a program, where even file can be processed independently - and some program that should be executed in a shell (doing that directly in Julia would of course be much more efficient ;) ).
+If you have a lot of independent tasks - e.g. you want to run some program independently with many parameters for, say, uncertainty quantification, or, you want to process a bunch of input files with a program, where every file can be processed independently - and some program that should be executed in a shell (doing that directly in Julia would of course be much more efficient ;) ).
 Such a "job farmer" in julia can be realized as follows.

 ```julia
 using Distributed